Flipkens forced to retire with ankle injury in Abu Dhabi - WHIZ News

 Flipkens broke Kenin’s serve five times in the first set, including breaking the American to love in consecutive service games to take the first set after Kenin had served for the set with a 5-4 lead.

 Kenin will next play 13th-seeded Yulia Putintseva.
-The Kazak player beat Barbora Krejcikova 6-4, 7-5.
+The Kazakhstani player beat Barbora Krejcikova 6-4, 7-5.

-Also, 15th-seeded Ons Jabeur beat Kateryna Bondarenko 5-7, 6-3, 6-2.
-Jabeur, an Australian Open quarterfinalist last year, will play either fourth-seeded Aryna Sabalenka or Ajla Tomljanovic in the third round.
+Also, fourth-seeded Aryna Sabalenka beat Ajla Tomljanovic 7-5, 6-4 to reach the third round.
+She will next face Australian Open quarterfinalist Ons Jabeur, who beat Kateryna Bondarenko 5-7, 6-3, 6-2.

 More AP tennis: https://apnews.com/apf-Tennis and https://twitter.com/AP_Sports